Beginner 10 min

 Debug Challenge

-This temperature checker has a logic error.
-The condition order is wrong.
+This temperature checker has a bug.
+When temp is 75, nothing prints.
 Click the highlighted line to fix it:

 1 #include <iostream>